luksamuk/my-os/README.md

 my-os
 =======

+**WARNING: This project can only be built under Rust nightly.
+Switch to the nightly toolchain by using `rustup default nightly`.
+Remember that you got to have the nightly toolchain installed as well.**

 Operational system written in Rust.
 Everything was coded on a Void Linux system under the x86\_64 architecture, so don't expect it to work on other kinds of systems.